Pony (Ginuwine song)

-"Pony" is a song by American singer Ginuwine, released as the debut single from his first album, Ginuwine...The Bachelor (1996).
+"Pony" is a song by American singer Ginuwine, released as the debut single from his first album, Ginuwine... the Bachelor (1996).
 Ginuwine co-wrote the song with Swing Mob associates Static Major and Timbaland; the latter made his breakthrough as a producer with the song.
-It peaked at number six on the US Billboard Hot 100 and number two on the Billboard Hot R&B Singles chart.
+It peaked at number six on the US Billboard Hot 100 and number one on the Billboard Hot R&B Singles chart.

+Production

+Timbaland, the song's producer, revealed in a MasterClass lecture that the song's instrumental was created in 1989, and that the song was written and recorded in 1994, two years prior to its release.

 Critical reception

+"Pony" was met with critical acclaim.
 Larry Flick from Billboard wrote, "This sex jam, played out through horse-riding metaphors, is an even-metered gallop through lovely backing vocals and machine-generated music."
 He added, "While lead vocal elements are indistinguishable from several similar jams receiving heavy play, "Ginuwine" makes up for it with endearing style and funk.
-Added vocals run though a synthesizer provide a unique supplemental element to the baseline and act as an interesting refrain."
+Added vocals run though a synthesizer provide a unique supplemental element to the bassline and act as an interesting refrain."
 The song received an A− from Matt Diehl for Entertainment Weekly, who said that its "irresistible funk grooves lope at an easy gait, seducing the listener with a velvety tenor and belching synthesizer hook".
 Tony Farsides from Music Weeks RM Dance Update rated it five out of five, picking it as Tune of the Week.
 He noted that "given the downtempo mania that's dominated R&B in recent years, it's refreshing to hear a solid uptempo track instead. [...]
 All in all, a great track and hopefully a deserving hit as well."

 Commercial performance

-The song peaked at number one on the Billboard Hot R&B/Hip-Hop Songs chart for two weeks from November 16, 1996, to November 30, 1996, and reached number six on Billboard's Hot 100 on November 23, 1996.
+The song peaked at number one on the Billboard Hot R&B Singles chart for two weeks from November 16, 1996, to November 30, 1996, and reached number six on Billboard's Hot 100 on November 23, 1996.
 Internationally, the song reached number three in Australia, peaked at number five in New Zealand, and charted within the top 40 in several European countries.